ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/imagefield.md

 ### Settings

-This Field Type does not support settings.
+This field type does not support settings.

 ### Image Variations